kivlab/Vectorscopes-and-Waveforms/README.md

 ### Plot Types
 - **Vectorscope YUV**: Displays YUV color data in a vectorscope format.
-- **Vectorscope Color**: Visualizes color data in YUV space with the actual RGB values.
+- **Vectorscope Color**: Visualizes data in YUV space but pixels are displayed in RGB colors (Takes longer to generate, and is therefore not available in the continous mode)
 - **Waveform Luma**: Displays the luminance waveform.
 - **Waveform RGB**: Shows the waveform of RGB channels.
 - **RGB Parade**: Visualizes the RGB channels side-by-side.